Volleyball Injury Prevention

 Ensure a Safe Environment

-- The volleyball court should have 23 ft. of overhead clearance.
+- The volleyball court should have 23 feet of overhead clearance.
 Objects such as portable basketball goals, lighting fixtures, and tree limbs should be cleared from the space above the court.

 - If the volleyball net is supported by wires, the wires should be covered with soft material.

-- Before playing an outdoor volleyball game, always check the ground for sharp objects and glass.
+- Before playing an outdoor volleyball game, always check the ground for sharp objects, rocks, and glass.

 Focus on Technique